EnHatch/StyleGuide-ObjC/README.md

 ```
 There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.

 Prefer using auto-synthesis.
-But if necessary, @synthesize and @dynamic should each be declared on new lines in the implementation.
+But if necessary, ```@synthesize``` and ```@dynamic``` should each be declared on new lines in the implementation.

 Colon-aligning method invocation should often be avoided.
 There are cases where a method signature may have >= 3 colons and colon-aligning makes the code more readable.
-Please do NOT however colon align methods containing blocks because Xcode's indenting makes it illegible.
+Do NOT however colon align methods containing blocks because Xcode's indenting makes it illegible.
 ###Preferred:
 ```Objective-C
 // blocks are easily readable